marlonmoreira000/portfolio-site/README.md

 ## Description

-This repository contains my first personal portfolio site.
-You can find all source files and presentation slides in this repository.
+This is my first personal portfolio site, developed at Coder Academy.
+You can find all associated files and documents in this repository.

 ---

 ## Purpose

-The purpose of this site is to showcase my current web dev skills and projects to potential employers.
-It is also intended to provide a means of contact and a chance to practice my love for minimalistic design.
+The purpose of this site is to demonstrate my coding skills and projects to potential employers.

 ---

 ## Functionality / Features

-The website features several key pages, all with responsive design implemented for optimum viewing on mobile, tablet and desktop.
-All pages are accessible from the navigation menu at the top of the page and links to my social accounts can be found in the footer of each page.
-Links to my resume can also be found on the landing page as well as the about me page.
+The main features for this site are:

-All pages feature responsive layout design utilising flexbox and media queries.
-Consistent use of two imported Google fonts is also used, with specific fallback options for each.
+- Fully responsive layout for all pages

-- Significant use of Flexbox
+- Significant use of Flexbox and media queries
 - Use of semantic elements and comments make the code easy to follow.
 - Code designed using the D.R.Y. principle.
 - Animated titles on the landing page (using keyframes).